-- When focus is achieved, the AF point will turn green and the beeper will sound. - The focus remains locked while you hold down the shutter button halfway, allowing you to recompose the image before taking the picture. - For details on the continuous shooting speed for continuous shooting, see 206. - If [Y: Beep] is set to [Disable], the beeper will not sound when focus is achieved.
+- When focus is achieved, the AF point will turn green and the beeper will sound. - The focus remains locked while you hold down the shutter button halfway, allowing you to recompose the image before taking the picture.

+If [Y: Beep] is set to [Disable], the beeper will not sound when focus is achieved.